alvarofer2001/TD_project_Alvaro-Ruben/README.md

-# TD_project_Alvaro-Ruben
+# Final Project - Data Processing: Recipe Dataset Analysis
-Data Processing final project of Álvaro Fernández Gómez and Rubén Fernández Rodrigo

-The project objective is to analyze a datasetthat consists of 20130 entries corresponding to recipes from the www.epicurious.com website.
-The project will be divided in 4 steps:
+This repository contains the final project for the Data Processing course by Álvaro Fernández Gómez and Rubén Fernández Rodrigo.
+The project aims to analyze a dataset consisting of 20,130 entries corresponding to recipes from the Epicurious website (www.epicurious.com).
+The project is divided into four key steps:

-# 1) Analysis of input variables and text preprocessing.
+# 1. Analysis of Input Variables and Text Preprocessing
-First we will plot some graphs that show the relationship between the numerical variables and some of their characteristics.
+The first step involves performing an exploratory analysis of the dataset's input variables, along with preprocessing of the text data.
+We will generate visualizations to examine the relationships between the numerical variables and their characteristics.
+These include:
-Some of these graphs are:
+•	Correlation between numerical variables
-  -Correlation between variables
+•	The relationship between ratings and other variables
-  -Rating relation with the variables
-  -Top ten more common cattegories
+•	Top ten most common categories
-  -Best rated cattegories

-We will also concatenate the text variables into one.
-We will call it 'text'
+•	Best-rated categories
+Additionally, all text variables will be concatenated into a single column, referred to as 'text,' to facilitate further processing.

-# 2) Vectorization of the variables
+# 2. Vectorization of Text Data
-We will use three different type of vectorizations:
+In this step, we will apply three different text vectorization techniques to the 'text' column:
-  -TF-IDF (Term Frequency-Inverse Document Frequency): It does not consider the semantics of the words
+•	TF-IDF (Term Frequency-Inverse Document Frequency): This method does not account for the semantics of words but focuses on word frequency and inverse document frequency.
-  -word2vec: uses word embbeding
+•	Word2Vec: This technique utilizes word embeddings to represent words in a continuous vector space, capturing semantic relationships between words.
-  -BERT (Bidirectional Encoder Representations from Transformers): uses contextual embbeding
+•	BERT (Bidirectional Encoder Representations from Transformers): This method uses contextual embeddings, allowing the model to account for the surrounding context of words.

-# 3) Training and evaluation of the model
+# 3. Model Training and Evaluation
-In this project, we will use two different neural networks.
-In both we will define an LSTM-based model.
-In the first neural network the input will be the concatenated text of the five varibles and in the second one the five text variables will be separated (five text columns).
-The model is trained using an Adam optimizer and Mean Squared Error (MSE) loss.
-We define the following parameters for training:
-  -num_epochs: Number of epochs for training.
-  -learning_rate: The learning rate for optimization.
-  -batch_size: The batch size for training and evaluation.
+We train two machine learning models using the scikit-learn library: Random Forest and Support Vector Machine (SVM), applying the different vectorization techniques to evaluate their performance.
+Furthermore, we define and train two neural network models based on Long Short-Term Memory (LSTM) architecture.
+The first model uses the concatenated text of all five variables, while the second model treats each text variable separately as distinct inputs.
+Both models are trained using the Adam optimizer and Mean Squared Error (MSE) loss function.
+Hyperparameters such as the number of epochs, learning rate, and batch size have been tuned to optimize performance.
+The neural networks are trained using word2vec and BERT embeddings, with the model using separated text columns being trained only with word2vec data.

-To evaluate the model's performance, we calculate the Mean Squared Error (MSE) on both training and test datasets.
-We will also calculate the R^2 score.
+To assess the performance of the models, we calculate the Mean Squared Error (MSE) and R² score for both training and test datasets.
+Additionally, we fine-tune a Hugging Face model (bert-base-uncased) using the default configuration and adapt it for our specific task.

-# 4) Comparison of the results
+# 4. Comparison of Results
-In this final section we will compare the measures and results obtained using the different techniques and strategies
+In this section, we compare the performance of the different techniques and models.
+The comparison is based on the performance metrics (MSE and R²) obtained using various vectorization methods, machine learning algorithms, and neural network architectures.

+# 5. Extension
+As an extension of the project, we summarize the data in the 'directions' column of the dataset using the T5-small model.
+This step ensures the text data remains manageable and avoids excessively long execution times.